Lee Goddard .net — another boring personal homepage

 I have yet to take a Sun/Oracle certification),

 preferably using Angular, any MVC/P framework like Backbone,

-Node.js, and real-time work with HTML5 audio, Web Audio API,
+and real-time work with HTML5 audio, Web Audio API,

 SVG and canvas manipulation.
 My ideal role would be making

-included Plonk, a rip-off of
+Plonk, a (Web Sockets/Audio) rip-off of

 a collaborative music doodling tool, a bit like the silly